mjedmonds/CS-276A-Course-Summary/final_review.md

 ![AdaBoost bound on loss (Delta = 1() func)](images/ada.png){width=60%}

 ## RealBoost
 * AdaBoost uses the sign of the final classifier, which is the weighted sum of the signs of each weak classifier.
-Because we are using a step function, we losing a lot of information (namely the distance of the point from the decision boundary).
+Because we are using a step function, we lose a lot of information (namely the distance of the point from the decision boundary).
 We can include a "confidence" of the classifier by using a number of bins on the step function to represent a confidence.
 * We extend $h_t(x)$ to a more general form $h_t(x;\theta_t)$ with $\theta_t = (h_{t,1},...,h_{t,B})$ is a vector of $B$ parameters with $B$ being the nunmber of bins we choose to approximate an arbitrary 1D function.

 ![RealBoost bins](images/realboost.png){width=50%}